Below are the correct answers. In some cases, there are multiple correct answers. Give yourself four points for every correct answer.

 Do you believe that dogs learn from being slapped or kicked or yelled at?

-- No. All a dog learns from being yelled at or beaten or slapped is that you are a mean person and not to be trusted.
+No. Good answer.
+All a dog learns from being yelled at or beaten or slapped is that you are a mean person and not to be trusted.

 When your dog steals half a bagel, dressed with cream cheese, from your plate, what is the appropriate response?